epam/aws-syndicate/README.md

 minimum set of AWS resources and lambdas.

 The aws-syndicate/examples folder contains structure examples for different runtimes.
-Go to any example you like best and set the environment variable SDCT_CONF=path_to_the_selected_example.
+Go to any example you like best and set the environment variable `SDCT_CONF=$path_to_the_selected_example`.

-Add your account details to sdct.conf/syndicate.yml file - account id, secret access key, access key and bucket name for deployment.
+Add your account details to `sdct.conf`/`syndicate.yml` file - account id, secret access key, access key and bucket name for deployment.
-To sdct_aliases.conf/syndicate_aliases.yml add your account id, region name (eu-central-1, us-west-1, etc.) and other values in the example that start with a `$` sign.
+To `sdct_aliases.conf`/`syndicate_aliases.yml` add your account id, region name (eu-central-1, us-west-1, etc.) and other values in the file that start with a `$` sign.

 Create an S3 bucket for aws-syndicate artifacts: